markkolich/kolich-bolt/README.md

 *synonym: lock*

-A wrapper around Java's <a href="http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html">ReentrantReadWriteLock</a> with graceful wait and cleaner fail support.
+A wrapper around Java's <a href="http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html">ReentrantReadWriteLock</a> with better wait and cleaner fail support.

 Wraps a typical <a href="http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html">ReentrantReadWriteLock</a> with a much cleaner usage pattern.
-And, lets you define a **success** callback and have it called upon successful execution of an internal transaction (the critical block of code that's protected by the lock).
+And, lets you define a **success** callback and have it called upon successful execution of an internal transaction (a critical block that's protected by the lock).

 ## Latest Version